 But what about romance?
-Is the premise of the movie, Her, permanently science fiction, in which a person prefers a computerized lover, not just because “s/he’s” great in bed but is a better listener and always eager to please?
+Is the premise of the movie, Her, permanently science fiction, in which a person prefers a computerized lover, not just because “s/he’s” great in bed but is a better listener and always eager to please.
 At a London university conference on sex robots, many people already said they'd prefer sex with a humanoid.
-Robotic lovers are also being touted for people having difficulty finding a partner, the disabled, and sex therapy patients.
-In additions, robots can be a remedy for the binary assumption—that we’re man or woman, homosexual or heterosexual—Robots can be pansexual.
+The current state-of-the-art is Harmony but the field is nascent, so it's possible that within a decade, your dream lover won't be flesh and blood.
+Certainly, robotic lovers are being touted for people having difficulty finding a partner, the disabled, and sex therapy patients.
+In additions, robots can be a remedy for the binary assumption—that we’re man or woman, homosexual or heterosexual—Robots can be pansexual as well as speak in any language and look just the way you like him, her, or anything in between.
+Is there a way to simulate more emotional not just sexual connection?
+Check out the holographic Gatebox now being sold in Japan.

 The remaining jobs

 In such a world, how can a human justify asking to be paid to work?

 Well, certainly, we’ll need some brilliant people to develop technology, plus some hands-on types to maintain them.
-Among the most in-demand of these will be machine learning programmers who embed artificial-intelligence data security.
+Among the most in-demand of these will be deep-learning programmers who embed artificial-intelligence data security.

 There will be jobs for connectors: people with the instincts to intuit what's not said and persuade, motivate, and negotiate.
-So the job market should remain good for so-talented business developers, managers, and salespeople of complex items, from industrial robots to major-gifts fundraisers.
+So the job market should remain good for talented business developers, managers, and salespeople of complex items, from industrial robots to major-gifts fundraisers.
 A word about the latter.
 Nonprofits’ lifeblood is money.
 And not surprisingly, among the best paying non-profit jobs is development specialist, people who specialize in extracting maximum dollars from wealthy individuals and corporations.